sam-the-tutor/celo-Tutorial/README.md

       }
 ````

-Next, we define our `approve` function.
+Next, we define our `approve()` function.
 This function allows the user to set an amount, the smart contract is able to spend on the user's behalf.
-Before the smart contract can transfer funds from the user's account to itself, it has to first get permission from the user on how much it can transfer.[Learn more on approve methods](https://ethereum.org/el/developers/tutorials/transfers-and-approval-of-erc-20-tokens-from-a-solidity-smart-contract/).
+Before the smart contract can transfer funds from the user's account to itself, it has to first get permission from the user on how much it can transfer.
+[Learn more on approve methods](https://ethereum.org/el/developers/tutorials/transfers-and-approval-of-erc-20-tokens-from-a-solidity-smart-contract/).

 ```js
 document